-Travis AFB is currently in Health Protection Condition (HPCON) CHARLIE.
+Travis AFB is currently in Health Protection Condition (HPCON) BRAVO.

 Please visit our Facebook page for the latest information.

 Please see DGMC Facebook and FSS Website for the latest information regarding their services

 DoD Stop Movement Order

 Military Personnel: Effective 18 June 2020, the local area for leave for the 60 AMW is defined as 300 miles straight-line distance from Travis AFB, an increase from the previous 150 mile limit.

 The definition of the local area applies until the current DoD Travel Restrictions for leave are removed for Travis AFB.